 A healthy collaboration effort will be open to questions when team members need more information or clarity.
 It isn’t just about waiting for the question, though.
 It is also about anticipating any questions and preparing those answers in advance to have them ready or make them easy to find for your team members.

 4. Continue Growing

 Team members can learn from each collaboration effort.
 It is always helpful to review during and after a project what went well and what can be improved.
 We can all learn from each group project.

 Deadlines are important to keeping team members on task and the workflow manageable.
 Even those small, clear, established deadlines are valuable.

 Often times what starts as a project responsibility may grow for a team member.
 We all know the worries and dangers of scope creep into projects.
 Make sure you have a system in place for team members to ask for assistance for any reason at any time.

 7. Evolve through the Project

-Throughout the project you may find your team members change, the project may change or even situations may change.
+Throughout the project, you may find your team members change, the project may change, or even situations may change.
 It is important to still be flexible throughout the project and be willing to adapt.
 The COVID-19 pandemic is a good example at how we all had to adapt quickly in the workplace.
-While most evolutions aren’t on that large of a scale, they are still important to work around in flexibility.
+While most evolutions aren’t on that large of a scale, they are still important to work around flexibly.